soverenio/docs/docs/administration/configuring-agent.md

 # Configuring the Soveren Agent

 We use Helm for managing the deployment of Soveren Agents.
-To pass custom values to your Soveren Agent, you need to create the `values.yaml` file in the folder that you use for custom Helm configuration.
+To customize values sent to your Soveren Agent, you need to create the `values.yaml` file in the folder that you use for custom Helm configuration.

 You can change a number of things regarding the Soveren Agent deployment.
-But don't forget to run a `helm upgrade` command after you've updated the `values.yaml` file.
+But don't forget to run a `helm upgrade` command after you've updated the `values.yaml` file, providing the `-f path_to/values.yaml` as a command line option.

 ## The token